 - Free: Children 14 and under, Osaka City residents 65+ (ID required), and persons with disabilities

 - You can avail an Osaka E-Pass.
 You get an unlimited trips on the Osaka subway, tramway, and bus Plus FREE entry to almost 40 iconic Osaka tourist sites including the Osaka Castle.

-- Bring enough cash as some food kiosks and souvenir shops do not accept credit cards
+- Bring Enough Cash: Some food kiosks and souvenir shops do not accept credit cards.

 Japanese name: 大阪城

 English address: 1‐1 Osakajo, Chuo-ku, Osaka-shi, Osaka